TypeRocket/docs/v6/routes.md

 There are five route types: `get`, `post`, `put`, `delete`, `any`.

+! **IMPORTANT**: All none-GET requests are passed through the [CSRF check middleware](/docs/v6/csrf/) and will result in a 403 error when the nonce check fails.
+You can bypass the nonce check by configuring the `App\Http\Middleware\VerifyNonce` class.

 ### Get

 The `get()` method will register a route for a GET request at a given URL path.